wp-plugins/count-per-day/readme.txt

 1. unzip plugin directory into the '/wp-content/plugins/' directory
 1. activate the plugin through the 'Plugins' menu in WordPress
-1. on every update you have to deactivate and reactivate the plugin to update some settings!

 The activation will create or update a table wp_cpd_counter.